-For the Blueprint HSA Profiles, data from the practices were aggregated at the Hospital Service Area level.
+For the Blueprint HSA Profiles, data from the practices was aggregated at the HSA level.
 Members were attributed to HSAs based on the ZIP code of the practice to which they were attributed, according to address data provided to Onpoint by Blueprint.
 Table 2 identifies the practices included in each HSA.